igrek51/nuclear/README.md

 # glue
 `glue` is a Python library with the most common tools for command-line applications.

+`glue` lets you to bind Command-Line rules with a particular action (function).

 It is compatible with both Python 2.7 and 3.5+.

 ## Command line parser